 Perfect hashing works great for static data.
 When you have a known, static dataset (like TLDs), perfect hash functions provide optimal lookup performance.

 Zero-copy string operations matter.
-Using
+Using std::string_view eliminated unnecessary string copying, especially important for analytical workloads.

 Try It Yourself